Smokyhead/Smokyhead/README.md

 - 👋 Hi, I’m @Smokyhead!
 - 👀 I’m interested in mobile development.
+- 👀 I learned Flutter.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning React Native.

 <!---
 Smokyhead/Smokyhead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.